All Episodes

 Of course, the great mystery is what was going on before that time.

-Who was talking to whom, who knew what?
+Who was talking to whom?

-Um, and and that's what I think Durham and Barr are referring to.
+And that's what I think Durham and Barr are referring to.

 And if you go back and you look at Glenn Simpson's testimony in front of the Senate, he claims that, you know, when he first hired Christopher Steele, he just wanted him to look into business relationships that Trump had in Russia.